Given the nature and design of peacocks, their nearly 6 feet train of feathers, and long tail, can peacocks fly?

 At What Age Do Peacocks Learn Flying?

 Peahens dot their peafowl chicks.
-As such, they fully protect them against extreme temperatures as they hug them underneath their wings.
+As such, they fully protect them against extreme temperatures by hugging them underneath their wings.

 However, since flying is one of the peacock’s primary mechanisms for defense, learning how to fly is a priority.